jeremy-koch/MCEN3030/0_details/course-policies.md

 ## Late Work

+Homework will be due every two weeks, Friday at 11:59PM.
+I strongly discourage waiting until Friday night to do your homework.

-Work submitted after the deadline will be subject to a 50% penalty.
+Late work will be subject to a penalty of 5%

 Computer and internet issues are not a valid excuse for submitting late work.
 If you would like to "play chicken" with the deadline, then you must accept that might lose.
 My recommendation is to plan to submit early which will give you a buffer in case you run into trouble.